Housing Affordability Requires a Community-Wide Approach

 The tough part from a public policy perspective is planning an effective program after you know the answer to whether your town, small or medium-sized city, or your portion of the metropolitan area offers adequate housing affordability.

-(3) maybe you as a community organization leader or as an elected official can encourage upgrading of some of the existing housing stock.
+3. Maybe you as a community organization leader or as an elected official can encourage upgrading of some of the existing housing stock.

 If people can afford more than they are paying, they probably would appreciate the opportunity for energy conservation improvements that would save them money in the long run but require a capital investment in the short run.
 Incentivizing such upgrades would be a wise public policy.

-Perhaps other upgrades to keep housing in your area generally competitive with housing throughout the nation would be in order.
-Every city and town now needs an economic development strategy in case their principal employer(s) leave town.
 Part of your economic development strategy should be an attractive range of housing options.
 So even if your current population is satisfied with under-spending on housing, the people you're trying to attract to provide jobs in your community may not be.

 So if you're in an area where there are no privacy fences, paved driveways, street trees, garages, rental housing, one-floor housing appealing to the older adults you'll eventually have, or houses large enough for young families and their mounds of toys and stuff, you should probably explore incentives to inspire builders to move in those directions.
-Or private owners to upgrade the items they've taken for granted, but which aren't going to fly if you have to import a whole new crop of workers and executives to keep your economy humming.

 But it's really the opposite problem that is more likely the case.
 You don't have enough housing affordability for the workforce you already have.
-Housing prices soared over the past 10-20 years, due to a certain amount of speculation but also to rapidly increasing square footages thought to be essential.
-Greed about particular amenities also contributed.
-Stainless steel appliances really don't work any better than the ones you buy at the discount store.
-Sometimes not as well, I can tell you.
+Housing prices soared over the past 10-20 years, due to a certain amount of speculation but also to rapidly increasing home buyer demand for large square footages.

 But in some markets it was and is literally impossible to buy a modestly proportioned house that offers good design and good function but without extraneous goodies and an enormous private yard.